RuralAnemone/the-quotebook/README.md

 > I'm all frowny face because you haven't turned it your assignments. but it'll only take a day or two, and then I'll be all smiley face!

 \- Professor™ Grggg

+---

+> they didn't know what the bone was because dinosaurs hadn't been invented yet ☝️🤓

+\- prof gregg

+---

+> sooo can I go home now?

+\- bek

+> I don't care where you go but you should probably go to the gym

+\- gregg